Pineiro’s 53-yard field goal lifts Bears past Broncos 16-14

 Buster Skrine was offside and the Broncos moved up to the 1.
 Out came their offense again, and with an empty backfield, Joe Flacco backpedaled and hit Sanders at the goal line in front of Fuller to give Denver a 14-13 lead.

 For the second straight game, the Broncos failed to get a sack, but linebacker Bradley Chubb came close, hitting Trubisky just as he got off a throw to tight end Trey Burton for 10 yards.
-A debatable roughing call on Chubb tacked on 15 yards and the Bears were suddenly in business at the Broncos 45-yard line.
+A debatable roughing call on Chubb tacked on 15 yards and the Bears were suddenly in business at the Broncos 45.

+“We had our chances to win there,” Fangio said.
+“Obviously, the critical penalty at the end of the game there, the roughing call was huge because it stops the clock, saves their timeout and gives them 15 yards.”

 Three incompletions were followed by a 12-men-in-the-huddle infraction, however, and the Bears were facing fourth-and-15 from their 40 with 9 seconds remaining.

-Trubisky found Robinson over the middle in the nick of time.
-Harris’ tackle came one second too early for the Broncos, who saw their 13-home-game September winning streak snapped.
+Trubisky stepped up and found Robinson over the middle in the nick of time.
+Harris’ tackle came 1 second too early for the Broncos, who saw their 13 home game September winning streak snapped.

+“Tough call, tough game,” said Von Miller, who remains stuck on 98 career sacks.

 INJURIES: